Are you looking to automate emails in WordPress?

 To learn how to customize notification emails, see our step-by-step guide on how to add better custom notifications in WordPress.

 We hope this tutorial helped you learn how to send automated emails in WordPress.
-You may also want to learn how to get a free email domain, or check out our list of the best WordPress membership plugins.
+You may also want to see our guide on how to get a free email domain or our expert pick of the best WordPress membership plugins.